 Julie Hilling is next to me pounding the pavements on a cold and wet day in Johnson Fold.
 The Labour candidate for the Bolton West constituency says it’s not a place you pass through, you have to hunt out the locals here.

-‘We have reached more than 11,000 people in the constituency,’ she says as we exit the doorstep of a Brexiter who didn’t like Corbyn.
-It is worrying, although the Brexiter was grateful Julie had showed up and listened to her.
+‘We have reached more than 11,000 people in the constituency,’ she says as we exit the doorstep of another Brexiter who didn’t like Corbyn.
+It is worrying, although this time unusually the Brexiter / Corbyn hater was grateful Julie had showed up and listened to her.

 ‘Nobody else has bothered to come see us,’ she said.
 ‘I’ve never seen that Tory man round here.’

 ‘I’ve spent too long on the doorstep with her, Sheila will tell me off, but I think it’s important we try to reach everyone,’ said Julie as we walked away.

 Everyone in this case is all the people in her constituency across the major settlements of Smithills, Westhoughton, Horwich, Blackrod and Atherton.
 Under her black cloche hat her round face glows with enthusiasm and her mouth espouses honest-to-goodness let’s take care of each other politics.

 ‘The ground game can be won, if you have long enough to reach everyone,’ she said.
 ‘That’s why the Tory’s always try to call a snap general election to give us less time.
 They know how important talking to each other is for Labour so they try to prevent it and keep us divided at any cost.
 Only another 60,000 to go,’ she adds gamely.